BI-STATE SAGE GROUSE } Centrocercus urophaianus

 HABITAT: Sage grouse require sagebrush varieties throughout the year for food and cover; seasonal habitats consist of sagebrush, grasses, and forbs.

-RANGE: The Mono Basin area sage grouse exists in six population management segments and ranges from Storey County, Nevada to Inyo County, California.
+RANGE: The bi-state sage grouse exists in six population management segments and ranges from Storey County, Nevada, to Inyo County, California.

 MIGRATION: Sage grouse stay in the same general region year-round but range widely between leks, brood-rearing areas, wet meadows and riparian zones, loafing and feeding areas, and winter habitat.
 In general, summer habitat consists of sagebrush stands and forb-rich wet meadows and riparian areas, while winter habitat is located in lower-elevation sagebrush-dominated landscapes that continue to provide green forbs.